laksh-bhat/mlstorm/README.md

 Experiments
 -----------

 2. Our implementation of consensus clustering uses the MddbFeatureExtractorSpout to inject feature vectors.
+All the base clusterers we use implement [weka.clustereres interface] (http://weka.sourceforge.net/doc.dev/weka/clusterers/Clusterer.html).
+The ensemble consists of SimpleKMeans, DensityBasedClusterer, FarthestFirst, HierarchicalClusterer, EM and FilteredClusterer with base algorithm being SimpleKMeans.
+The meta-clustering algorithm is density based.
+If you want modify/replace these algorithms, you may do so by updating the Enum class - bolt.ml.state.weka.utils.WekaClusterers and the factory methods in bolt.ml.state.weka.utils.WekaUtils.
+We use default parameters for individual clusterers but you may inject the appropriate options that can be handled by weka OptionHandler.
+For example, you can find all the available options for [SimpleKMeans] ( http://weka.sourceforge.net/doc.dev/weka/clusterers/SimpleKMeans.html), which could be specified as a Java String[].

   a.
 To submit the topology one can fire away the following command.

       <code> storm jar $REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar topology.weka.EnsembleClustererTopology /damsl/projects/bpti_db/features 4 1000 5 1 </code>

-    <code>The arguments to the topology is described below </code>
+    The arguments to the topology is described below

-     1. directory - The folder containing containing feature vectors (We use BPTI dataset for our experiments.
+     1. <code>directory - The folder containing containing feature vectors (We use BPTI dataset for our experiments.
 The spout  implementation - spout.mddb.MddbFeatureExtractorSpout - is responsible to feed the topology with the feature vectors.
 Look at res/features_o.txt for an example dataset.
-If you want access to the bpti dataset, contact lbhat1@jhu.edu or yanif@jhu.edu)
+If you want access to the bpti dataset, contact lbhat1@jhu.edu or yanif@jhu.edu)</code>
-     2. no of workers - total no. of nodes to run the topology on.
+     2. <code> no of workers - total no. of nodes to run the topology on. </code>
-     3. window-size - The total number of training examples in the sliding window
+     3. <code> window-size - The total number of training examples in the sliding window </code>
-     4. k - the number of clusters
+     4. <code> k - the number of clusters </code>
-     5. parallelism - the number of threads per bolt
+     5. <code> parallelism - the number of threads per bolt </code>

   b.
-To predict the cluster for a test example, one can invoke a drpc query to query the meta learner (k-means clustering, by default) state.
+To predict the most likely cluster for a test sample, one can invoke a drpc query to query the meta learner state.

     <code> java -cp .:`storm classpath`:$REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar drpc.BptiEnsembleQuery drpc-server-host ClustererEnsemble </code>

+    <bold> Note that the second argument to the DRPC query specifies the drpc function to invoke.
+These names are hard-coded in our Java files (topology.weka.EnsembleClassifierTopology.java and so on.)</bold>

-3. There are also implementations of an ensemble of binary classifiers (topology.weka.EnsembleBinaryClassifierTopology) and it's online counterpart (topology.weka.OnlineEnsembleBinaryClassifierTopology).
-All the base/weak learning algorithms are run in parallel with their predictions reduced into (aggregation) a meta-classifier training sample labelled using the original dataset.
+3. There is also an implementation of an ensemble of binary classifiers (topology.weka.EnsembleBinaryClassifierTopology) and it's online counterpart (topology.weka.OnlineEnsembleBinaryClassifierTopology).
+All the base/weak learning algorithms are run in parallel with their predictions reduced into (ReducerAggregator) a meta-classifier training sample labelled using the original dataset.
+We use linear SVM as our meta classifier and a bunch of weak learners including pruned decision trees, perceptron, svm, decision stubs etc.

+    You may submit the topologies for execution by the following command

       <code> storm jar $REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar topology.weka.EnsembleClassifierTopology $REPO/mlstorm/res/elecNormNew.arff 1 10 5 1 </code>

-      b.
+      <code> storm jar $REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar topology.weka.OnlineEnsembleClassifierTopology $REPO/mlstorm/res/elecNormNew.arff 1 10 5 1 </code>

     To classify a test example, one can invoke a drpc query to query the meta learner (SVM, by default) state.

       <code> java -cp .:`storm classpath`:$REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar drpc.AustralianElectricityPricingQuery drpc-server-host-name ClassifierEnsemble </code>

+      <code> java -cp .:`storm classpath`:$REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar drpc.AustralianElectricityPricingQuery drpc-server-host-name OnlineClassifierEnsemble </code>

 4. Our implementation of Kmeans clustering allows querying different partitions (each partition runs a separate k-means instance).
 The result of such a query is a partitionId and the query result (for ex. the centroids of all the clusters or the distribution depicting the association of a test sample (feature vector) to the different clusters).
 Using the partion id returned and the usefulness of the results a human/machine can update the parameters of the model on the fly.
 The following is an example.